jayrambhia/jayrambhia.github.com/_posts/2017-04-22-android-litho-gifs.markdown

  - We will create a static method annotated with `@OnMount`.
 This method will be called after `@OnCreateMountContent` and before the component is mounted to the host.
 This is where we should set a bitamp or a drawable to the ImageView.
 Litho will give us a reference to the value returned by `@OnCreateMountContent` method in `@OnMount` method as a parameter.
 We would call Glide to load image into the ImageView in this method.

+ - In `@OnMeasure`, we'll use `MeasureUtils.measureWithAspectRatio` and pass aspect ratio of 1 to get square images.

 {% gist jayrambhia/cd0e65e1b24f45d2bb05a790e812468a GifItemViewSpec-3.java %}
 <br/>
 ### More Boilerplate